project-error/projecterror.dev/docs/npwd/faq.md

 Ensure you installed the correct version of [screenshot-basic](https://github.com/project-error/screenshot-basic) and have followed the documentation for generating an *imgur* [token](start/installation#setting-up-camera-functionality).
 If you have done so, then imgur may be blocked in your country.
 We're working on alternatives for this issue.

 ### Illegal mix of collations (utf8mb4_unicode_ci,IMPLICIT) and (utf8mb4_general_ci,IMPLICIT) for operation '='
 You need to set your database collation to `utf8_unicode_ci`.
 In future releases, we'll specify this ourselves.
-You can also try using this querry to resolve the issue:
+You can also try using this query to resolve the issue:
 ```sql
 ALTER TABLE npwd_messages CONVERT TO CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 ALTER TABLE npwd_messages_conversationsCONVERT TO CHARACTER SET utf8 COLLATE utf8_unicode_ci;